ArcticOwl-Dev/RimWorld_Mod_Template_VSCode/README.md

 # RimWorld Mod Template

-This template is created for RimWorld modders who use [Visual Studio Code](https://code.visualstudio.com/) instead of Visual Studio IDE.
+This template is created for RimWorld modders who use [Visual Studio Code](https://code.visualstudio.com/) [also compatible with Visual Studio 2022.]

-- **Lightweight**.
-Visual Studio Code takes up to 200 MB of storage space and is lightning fast.

-- **Automated**.
-Integrated build, PowerShell scripts perform common tasks.

-- **Debug RimWorld**.
-Includes script to enable debugging RimWorld and your mod.

 ## Setup